Xceptance/neodymium-showcase/README.md

 In `CheckboxTest.java` there is are more sophisticated usecases for shadow DOM including nested shadow DOM's.
 ## 2. Localization
 Under `showcase.neodymium.tests.localization` you can find how to use the localization feature of neodymium.
 Note that all the translated strings can be found in the `localization.yaml` in the config folder.
+## 3. Web slider
+The `showcase.neodymium.tests.slider` package contains the use cases to drag and drop a web slider into different directions e.g. horizontal and vertical.

 ## License
 MIT